vivianemeli/Executive-Report-for-Maven-Toys/README.md

 ## Recommendations
 1. --Business Expansion--: News store should be opened in top performing cities without locations in airports as locations in airport has shown to generate more revenue and profit.
 2. Also, on business expansion, discount sales or referral bonus should be offered on poor performing categories to improve sales on those categories.
-3. Seasonal sales: We’ll need more data over the years to confirm if we have seasonal sales.
+3. Seasonal sales: We’ll need more data over the years to confirm if we have seasonal sales

+Check out the article I wrote on this project [here](https://medium.com/@vivianemeli44/bc960625f876) 🙂

 ![Thankyou](https://github.com/vivianemeli/Executive-Report-for-Maven-Toys/blob/main/Documentation/Thankyou.png)